- Donate Now (external link)

 The 12 Tools—Tools for Learning, Tools for Life

 4. Lower School E-reader and Cell Phone Policy

-E-readers such as iPads, Nooks, iPod Touch and Kindles (or or other electronic readers) are allowed to be used in the lower school with parental knowledge in second to fifth grade.
+In second to fifth grade, students are allowed to usee-readers such as iPads, Nooks, iPod Touch and Kindles (or or other electronic readers) with parental permission (whether by note, verbal mention, or email to the student’s teacher).
 These devices may only be used as e-readers and the use of apps, the internet or games is prohibited.
 These devices may be brought to school only at the owner’s risk.
 They are not covered by CAIS’ insurance.
 Students may use e-readers in the classroom with a supervising adult’s permission.
 Students are not to take the devices to the playgrounds.

 Students in lower school are not permitted to carry cell phones, smart watches, camera watches, smart locators, or other devices with cellular technology throughout the day.
 Cell phone use during school hours is not permitted except in the case of an emergency with lower school administrator approval.
 Cell phones, smart watches, and smart locators must be kept in backpacks.
 Office phones are available for students to make calls.

 Electronic games are not permitted at school.
 Handheld gaming devices such as the Nintendo DS and PlayStation Vita are not permitted at school.

 If students do not use the devices appropriately as outlined above, the following steps will be taken: